kristoff-it/redis-memolock/go/README.md

     // a key prefix in Redis.
     queryResourceTag := "query-set"

-    // This instance has a 5 second default lock timeout. queryMemoLock, _ := memolock.NewRedisMemoLock(r, queryResourceTag, 5 * time.Second)
+    // This instance has a 5 second default lock timeout: queryMemoLock, _ := memolock.NewRedisMemoLock(r, queryResourceTag, 5 * time.Second)
     // Later in the code you can use the memolock to cache the result of a function and
     // make sure that multiple requests don't cause a stampede.

-    // Here I'm requesting a queryset (saved in Redis as a String) and providing a function
+    // Here I'm requesting a queryset (saved in Redis as a String) and providing
-    // that can be used if the value needs to be generated. resourceID := "user-kristoff-recommendations"
+    // a function that can be used if the value needs to be generated: resourceID := "user-kristoff-recommendations"
     requestTimeout := 10 * time.Second
-    cachedQueryset, _ := queryMemoLock.GetResource(resourceID, requestTimeout, func () (string, time.Duration, error) {
+    cachedQueryset, _ := queryMemoLock.GetResource(resourceID, requestTimeout,
+        func () (string, time.Duration, error) {
             fmt.Println("Cache miss!\n")

             // Sleeping to simulate work.
             <- time.After(2 * time.Second)

             result := fmt.Sprintf("<query set result %s>", resourceID)

             // The function will return a value, a cache time-to-live, and an error.
             // If the error is not nil, it will be returned to you by GetResource() return result, 5 * time.Second, nil
-    })
+        }
+    )

     fmt.Println(cachedQueryset)
     fmt.Println("Launch the script again, see what changes.")